Paisena/Sound-Generator/README.md

 Decay: How long it takes for the sound to fall from full volume to sustain volume.
 Enable ASDR to use this feature.

-Sustain: The volume level that the sound maintains while playing.
+Sustain: The volume level that the sound maintains after the decay portion.
 Enable ASDR to use this feature.

 Release: How long it takes for the sound to fade out after releasing a key.
 Enable ASDR to use this feature.